Ghaidaa-Alrawad/Movies-Library/README.md

 - Get Movies Endpoint (`/getMovies`): Retrieves movies from the PostgreSQL database and returns them as a JSON response.

+### These 3 Endpoints are built by the help of the (`id`), why?? so it can help us to deal with CURD for a pecific movie in the database

+- Update Endpoint (`/updateMovie`): To update the comment on a spicific movie

+- Delete EndPoin (`/deleteMovie`): To delete a spicific movie

+- Get Movies Endpoint (`/getMoviesById`): To get a spicific movie by the id of it

 - Error Handling: The server handles 404 errors (page not found) and 500 errors (server error) with appropriate status codes and response messages.

 #### lab 11 pic web req-res cycle